spotify/lingon/README.md

 Lingon is a build tool that favors [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration).
 By employing a similar project structure across your projects you can minimize the amount of build configuration you need to write and maintain.
 We've borrowed this idea from [middleman](http://middlemanapp.com) and Sprockets.
 If you already know these tools you'll feel right at home with Lingon.

-Under the hood we use Gulp plugins to do the heavy lifting, leveraging an existing community of great plugins.
+Lingon allows you to enjoy the productive workflows from Middleman while leveraging an existing community of great gulp.js plugins.

-**Key features**

-* Minimal, does not ship with bloat.
+**Features**

+* A convention layer on top of Gulp.js.
 * Sprockets-like "include" directive for file concatenation
 * Uses Gulp plugins as Sprockets-like file processors
-* Built in http server (rebuilds files on browser refresh, no flaky fs watch).
+* Built in development server.
 * Out-of-the box support for Less, EJS & Markdown
-* No DSL - Lingon is configured using plain JavaScript

 ## Install